 Once you’re through that, dredge your chicken in the peppered flour and drop the pieces in the oil.
 Let them sear fully on that side before flipping them with tongs and letting the other side sear as well.
 This entire process should take no longer than four to five minutes, and you’ll have lightly-breaded chicken cooked to order waiting to join a world-class sauce.
 Remove them and set them aside.

-About halfway through cooking that chicken you’ll want to turn the other burner on and get the mushroom pan hot.
+About halfway through cooking that chicken, you’ll want to turn the other burner on and get the mushroom pan hot.
 Scatter some rock salt on the bottom of the pan.
 Lay the slices in the pan, making sure to get some oil on each, and season with cracked black pepper.
-Cook the mushrooms like you would a piece of steak, searing one side fully before flipping — and only flipping once. after 3-4 minutes per side, they should be shrunken and moist, with a nicely seared skin. remove the pan from heat and set the mushrooms aside.
+Cook the mushrooms like you would a piece of steak, searing one side fully before flipping — and only flipping once. after 3-4 minutes per side, they should be shrunken and moist, with nicely seared skin. remove the pan from heat and set the mushrooms aside.

 If you don’t feel comfortable with the open flame from this step, you can skip it and simmer the alcohol out instead by adding about 10 minutes to your cooking time.

-Now that your pan is deglazed and your wine is rendering down it’s time to add the garlic, salt and pepper to taste, and the chicken stock.
+Now that your pan is deglazed and your wine is rendering down it’s time to add the garlic, salt, and pepper to taste, and the chicken stock.
 When it returns to a boil, add 2 tablespoons of butter.
 Once melted into the sauce, the time has come to join your ingredients.
 Drop the chicken breasts back in to simmer for the last 4 or 5 minutes, moving the chicken around with tongs and flipping it at least once.
 Once the sauce starts to thicken, lay the mushrooms in to soak up some sauce and add some flavor.
-Continue reducing the sauce to your desired thickness and remove from heat.
+Continue reducing the sauce to your desired thickness and remove it from heat.

-Portobello chicken Marsala is a versatile meal you can serve with bread of nearly any kind and a host of other sides and vegetables.
+Portobello Chicken Marsala is a versatile meal you can serve with bread of nearly any kind and a host of other sides and vegetables.
 Some like it served over or with a small portion of pasta.
 Some prefer it as a standalone meal with a side salad.
 The meal itself offers very little in the way of color, so a vibrant veggie can be the key to a plate that looks spectacular.
 Marsala reduction, while a form of red wine sauce, serves best with a white.

-Portobello chicken Marsala may not be the easiest thing to make, but it’s definitely worth the effort.
+Portobello Chicken Marsala may not be the easiest thing to make, but it’s definitely worth the effort.
 That sweet and savory sauce isn’t just fun to create once you get the hang of it, it’s bound to be on your list of favorite restaurant-style meals to make at home.

 Do you have a Marsala sauce of your own?
 Trade recipes with us in the comments!